University of Maryland, Baltimore County: President

 In May 1992, Freeman A. Hrabowski III began his term as president of the University of Maryland, Baltimore County.
 He was named by TIME Magazine as one of the "100 Most Influential People in the World", and for his work with UMBC was honored as America's Top 10 College Presidents in 2009.
-Under his leadership, UMBC has been ranked the #1 Up and Coming University in the US for six consecutive years (2009, 2010, 2011, 2012, 2013, and 2014) by U.S. News & World Report magazine.
-His research and publications are more focused on science and math education, with particular emphasis on minority participation and performance.
+Under his leadership, UMBC was the #1 Up and Coming University in the US for six consecutive years (2009, 2010, 2011, 2012, 2013, and 2014) by U.S. News & World Report magazine.

 On August 1, 2022, following Hrabowski's retirement, Valerie Sheares Ashby became president of the university, becoming its first female president.

-Financial aid and scholarships

-The Meyerhoff Scholarship Program at UMBC is a program focused on the cultivation of underrepresented minority scholarship and awareness in the math, science, and engineering disciplines.
-Other scholarship programs include the CWIT Scholars Program, the Humanities Scholars Program, the Dresher Humanities Fellowships, Honors College Fellowships, the Linehan Artist Scholars Program, the Sondheim Public Affairs Scholars Program and the Sherman Teacher Education Scholars Program.
-Students can also receive scholarships through the athletic department, after being recruited to play on a sports team at UMBC.
-The Linehan Artist Scholars Program is a four-year scholarship program for incoming freshmen with a major in the arts, including dance, music, performing arts, visual arts, and theater.
-The artists learn to work together and collaborate on projects, under the direction of Doug Hamby.

-UMBC's Grand Challenge Scholars Program is designed for students from all majors who are interested in solving important societal problems.
-The program fosters a vibrant interdisciplinary community to help tackle the National Academy of Engineering's (NAE) Grand Challenges, and gives students experiences and skills to create solutions to some of the most pressing challenges of the 21st century.

 Rankings

-The university is ranked tied for 137th in the 2022-2023 U.S. News & World Report rankings of "National Universities" in the United States, and is ranked tied for 78th nationally among public universities.
-It was ranked 6th nationally in undergraduate teaching and 6th in innovation.
+The university is ranked tied for 127th in the 2025 U.S. News & World Report rankings of "National Universities" in the United States, and is ranked tied for 74th nationally among public universities.
+It was ranked tied for 15th nationally in undergraduate teaching and 14th in innovation.
 UMBC ranks fourth among U.S. research universities in the production of IT degrees and certificates, according to U.S. Department of Education data.
 The data shows UMBC ranking #21 in MS, and #31 in PhD IT degree production.

 In 2012, U.S. News & World Report rated UMBC as the 12th most under-performing university, citing a gap between academic reputation and performance in the academic indicators.

-The Carnegie Foundation classifies UMBC as a research university with high research activity.
+The university is classified as a research university with very high research activity.

-UMBC has received a rating of 4 out of 5 from Campus Pride's LGBT-friendly campus climate index.